KasunUdayanga/little-lemon/README.md

       </tr>
    </tbody>
 </table>

----

-# Demo

-#### Simplicity and ease of use are key features of MDBReact 5 UI Kit.
-You need only one minute to install and run it.

 ### Buttons

 <p>Use MDB custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.</p>